 Employing an empathic, sensitive, collaborative, and evidence-based approach, Kimberley draws on focused psychological strategies from a range of therapy models to meet the individual needs of her clients.

 Kimberley is experienced at conducting a wide range of psycho-educational assessments, including cognitive assessments, and writing psychological reports.
-She is an accredited provider of the Triple P and Circle of Security parenting programs, and has experience delivering these to a diverse range of audiences (including foster carers and educators).
+She is an accredited provider of the Triple P and Circle of Security parenting programs, and has experience delivering these to a diverse range of audiences (including out-of-home carers and educators).

 Kimberley is a member of ICEEFT, having completed advanced training in Emotionally Focused Therapy for couples and families.
 In addition, she is an accredited provider of pregnancy support counselling services under Medicare, and an accredited provider of early intervention services for children with Autistic Spectrum Disorder.

 Kimberley is a Board Approved Supervisor for the 4 + 2 and 5 + 1 pathways as well as endorsement in the field of Educational and Developmental Psychology.
 She offers supervision to QUT students in the Master of Educational and Developmental Psychology.